A proportional hazard model for the estimation of ionosphere storm occurrence risk: ESTIMATION

 For $\beta$, we use the fact that

-As in the Cox model, we verify the sufficiency of the statistic $N_j$ and $\beta$ is estimated by its maximum likelihood estimator in a Poisson generalized linear model.
+As in the Cox model, the sufficiency of the statistic $N_j$ is verified and $\beta$ is estimated by its maximum likelihood estimator in a Poisson generalized linear model.
 A confidence interval is also computed.
-All the details could be found in Appendix \ref{annexe}.
+More details can be found in Appendix \ref{annexe}.